 \label{sec:results}

 This section presents the experimental results of the proposed solution.
-First, we analyze the management, storage, computation and communication overheads, mainly w.r.t. the cryptography key management and its processing.
+First, we analyze the management, storage, computation, and communication overheads; mainly w.r.t. the cryptography key management and its processing.
 Afterwards, we show the correctness verification of the pseudonym renewal phase.
 Finally, we present the simulation results of the proposed \textit{sybil} detection approach.

 \subsection{Management, Storage, Computation and Communication Overheads}